gyulanemeth/bluefox.email/docs/projects/settings.md

 ## Bounces and Complaints Webhooks

+This feature is only available for projects using **Bring Your Own (BYO) AWS SES**.
+For other project types, BlueFox Email automatically handles bounces and complaints.

 To effectively manage email bounces and complaints, BlueFox Email provides webhook integration.
 This allows you to receive real-time notifications about these events, enabling you to take appropriate actions such as updating contact statuses or triggering follow-up processes.